mhfarzin/SimpleDAL/ReadMe.md

     ...
 }
 ```
 But you may not want the property be defined as byte[] but saved as a byte[].
-An example of this is when your database is mysql and you want to save the Guid field (in the mysql, the Guid should be stored as a byte[]). with this feature, your property will automatically be converted to byte[] at the time of storage, and at the time of reading, it will be mapped again.
+An example of this is when your database is mysql or sqlite and you want to save the Guid field (in the mysql and sqlite, the Guid Can be stored as byte[]). with this feature, your property will automatically be converted to byte[] at the time of storage, and at the time of reading, it will be mapped again.

 ```
 using SimpleDal;